 \paragraph{Payoffs.} Let $u,\pi,$ and $w$ denote the consumer surplus, producer surplus, and total surplus, respectively.
 Given producer's strategy $\phi$ and consumers' strategies $\sigma$, the producer surplus is $\sum_{i=1}^{n}\phi(X_i)\int_{X_i}\mathbb{I}\{V(\theta)\geq \phi(X_i)\}d\theta$.
 Meanwhile, the payoff of consumer $\theta$ is denoted by $u_{\theta}(\phi,\sigma)=\max\{V(\theta)-\phi(X_{\sigma(\theta)}),0\}$.
 Hence, the consumer surplus is $\sum_{i=1}^{n}\int_{X_i}u_{\theta}(\phi,\sigma)d\theta$; and the social welfare is $\sum_{i=1}^{n}\int_{X_i}V(\theta)\mathbb{I}\{V(\theta)\geq \phi(X_i)\}d\theta$.

-For the aggregate market, we make a generic assumption that the optimal uniform price $v^*$ is unique.
-We assume $v^*>v_1$ to avoid trivial analyses.
+For the aggregate market, we generically assume that the optimal uniform price $v^*$ is unique.\footnote{If multiple optimal uniform prices exist, our analysis extends by defining $v^*$ as the largest among them.
+This choice is natural: a higher price minimizes consumer surplus, and the uniform monopoly consumer surplus serves as the lower bound in our characterization.} We assume $v^*>v_1$ to avoid trivial analyses.
 Under the uniform price monopoly, we use $u^*,\pi^*$ to denote the consumer surplus and the producer surplus, respectively.
 Let $\overline{w}$ denote the maximum social welfare, i.e. $\int_{0}^{1}V(\theta)d\theta$.

 \paragraph{Solution Concept.}